 Schools may generate and retain income from letting the school premises, unless the income is subject to alternative provisions arising from any joint-use or PFI/PPP agreements.
-The level of charge to be levied for each type of letting, should be reviewed and approved annually by the governing body.
-Schools may cross-subsidise lettings for community and voluntary use with income from other lettings, provided there is no net cost to the budget share.
-Schools must have regard to directions issued by the LA as to the appropriate use of school premises, as permitted under the Act for various categories of schools.
+The level of charge to be levied for each type of letting should be reviewed and approved annually by the governing body.
+Schools may cross-subsidise lettings for community and voluntary use with income from other lettings, provided the governing body is satisfied that this will not interfere to a significant extent with the performance of any duties imposed on them by the education acts, including the requirement to conduct the school with a view to promoting high standards of educational achievement.

+Schools must have regard to directions issued by the local authority as to the appropriate use of school premises, as permitted under the act for various categories of schools.

 Income from lettings of school premises should not normally be payable into voluntary or private funds held by the school.
+However, where land is held by a charitable trust, it will be for the school's trustees to determine the use of any income generated by the land.

-Lettings of school premises not owned by the LA are not affected by this provision.
+Lettings of school premises not owned by the local authority are not affected by this provision.

 Governing bodies are responsible for all costs that may arise from letting school premises.
-If a letting results in costs being incurred by the LA on repairs or the replacement of buildings, grounds or equipment, the LA reserves the right to charge the costs to the school's delegated budget.
+If letting results in costs being incurred by the local authority on repairs or the replacement of buildings, grounds or equipment, the local authority reserves the right to charge the costs to the schools' delegated budget.